zombre98/zia/src/server/api/README.md

 When a request is received :

-She will trigger the "request" stage.
-So **you** will have to make the call to the Stage and to the differents "Moments" provided:
+It will trigger the "request" stage.
+So **you** will have to make the call to the Stage and to the different "Moments" provided:

-Request triggered =>
+1. Request triggered
-Call the "request" Stage =>
+2. Call the "request" Stage =
-call the functions hooked by the modules :=
+3. Call the functions hooked by the modules
-Firsts hooks Called =>
+4. Firsts hooks Called
-Middles Hooks Called =>
+5. Middles Hooks Called
-Lasts Hooks Called.
+6. Lasts Hooks Called.

 For example if you want to Hook a module Function to the beginning of the stage `request` you will have to do :

 `manager.requests().hookToFirst("moduleName", std::function<CodeStatus(Context &)>)`
-(A module can hook one function to one Moment, so 3 max functions per Stage) As you see the function take a Context that will explain later and return Status code defined in enum :
+(A module can hook one function to one Moment, so 3 functions max. per Stage) As you see the function takes a Context (see **Context**) and return a Status code defined in an enum :

  ```cpp
  enum class CodeStatus {
  	OK, // If the module accept the call